WooJoongKim0107/GeneBib_demo/README.md

                                     Cd274      1          0          0          0
 ```

-## About Their Occurrences within Demo Paper and Patent Dataset
+## Demo Result 2: Occurrences of Genes Within the Demo Paper and Patent Dataset
 ```python
 >>> from collections import Counter
 >>> from Communities import Community